Overview of Mississippi Mortgages

 Mississippi Mortgages Overview

-If you are in the market for a home in the Magnolia State, it is wise to set a budget before you begin your search.
-It might also be a good idea to secure mortgage preapproval from a lender as this can speed up the homebuying process.
+If you are in the market for a home in the Magnolia State, it’s wise to set a budget before you begin your search.
+You’ll want to know how much of your monthly income will go toward your mortgage payment.
+You also might want to secure a mortgage preapproval from a lender to help speed up the homebuying process.

-Every county in the state has a standard conforming loan limit of $417,000.
-A handful of Mississippi counties have FHA loan limits that jump just slightly above the standard $271,050.
-Those counties are Copiah, Hinds, Madison, Rankin, Simpson and Yazoo and their FHA loan limit is $278,300.
-These mostly average loan limits are an indication of the overall affordability of homes in the Magnolia State.
+Every county in the state has a standard conforming loan limit of $726,200 and a standard FHA limit of $472,030.
+The standard loan limits across the state are an indication of the overall affordability of homes in all areas of the Magnolia State.

 Conforming and FHA Loan Limits by County